-Region 7 has two permanent box for individuals to drop off unwanted prescribed medicine: Robertson Co.
-Sheriff's Office and the Brazos Co.
-Sheriff's Office.
-Additionally, a recent single event for prescription drug collection was conducted in the region.
+Additionally, there are several prescription drug collection events conducted in the region.
 Also, through the efforts of CVS/pharmacy and The Partnership at Drugfree.org, another site for the collection of prescription drugs, MedReturn, was created.
-In region 7, the collection site is located at the following: San Marcos Police Department, 630 E. Hopkins, San Marcos, TX 78666.
+In Region 7, the collection site is located at the following: San Marcos Police Department, 630 E. Hopkins, San Marcos, TX 78666.